 activity for those firms and their portfolio companies, providing

 "one stop shopping" for private equity and financial sponsor

 clients.
 The firm's Financial Institutions Group possesses deep

 knowledge of the financial services industry and long experience

 counseling financial services clients on complex banking,

-most active white collar practices in the country,
+the premier and most active white collar practices in the country,

 representing clients in the U.S. and abroad involved in criminal

-and SEC investigations and litigation, and in parallel civil and
+and SEC investigations and litigation and in parallel civil and

 administrative proceedings.
 The international arbitration practice